BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Results/README.md

 ## 📈 Model Evaluation Summary

-To evaluate model performance, this script utilizes a `KNeighborsClassifier` and performs hyperparameter tuning and cross-validation across the datasets.
+To evaluate model performance, this script utilizes our Baseline Model with `KNeighborsClassifier` and performs hyperparameter tuning and cross-validation across the datasets.
 The evaluation results are organized by dataset, providing `AUC` (Area Under the Curve) scores and their standard deviations, giving a clear view of the model’s effectiveness.

 | **Dataset**                               | **Framework**             | **AUC**                        | **AUC_STD**                   | **Best_Params**                                              | **Time_Taken**       |
 |-------------------------------------------|---------------------------|---------------------------------|-------------------------------|-------------------------------------------------------------|-----------------------|